-In the chess study plan I present below, I will show you 15 things you can do that will help you greatly improve your chess.
+In the chess study plan I present below, I will show you the training activities that will maximize your chess improvement.

 1. Play often and enjoy it!